tomokinakamaru/silverchain/README.md

 ## What is Silverchain for?

-Suppose you are creating a library for writing SQL statements in the method-chaining style as follows:
+Suppose you are creating a library for writing SQL statements in the method-chaining style:

 ```java
 // SELECT name FROM users WHERE id = 1
 new SQL().select("name").from("users").where("id = 1").execute();
 ```

-The simplest implementation is to define a class and put all the methods in that class:
+The simplest implementation of that library is as follows:

 ```java
 class SQL {